-Space optimization: benefits and best practices to streamline your workplace
+Space optimization: Best practices to streamline your workplace

-Good space optimization is often the key to real estate savings, employee productivity, and a great workplace experience.
-Of course, this process is dramatically more complicated when managing hybrid employees and/or a distributed workforce.
-So it’s no surprise that companies are actively looking for optimal solutions to improve how they’re using their space.
+Done well, it is often the key to real estate savings, employee productivity, and a great workplace experience.
+The process is dramatically more complicated when managing hybrid employees and a distributed workforce, so it is no surprise that companies are actively looking for optimal solutions to improve how they are using their space.

-In this article, we explore the ins and outs of space optimization.
-While we’re focusing on how to optimize space use in a hybrid office environment, we cover best practices that will help optimize many types of space, including traditional offices.
+In this article, we cover the strategy, the metrics, and the tools that make it work.
+While we focus on what works in a hybrid office environment, we cover best practices that will help optimize many types of space, including traditional offices.

 What is office space optimization?

-In general, space optimization is about finding ways to improve how you’re using a given space.
-Usually with the goal of cutting back on real estate costs.
+In general, the work is about finding ways to improve how you are using a given space, usually with the goal of cutting back on real estate costs.

 In an office setting, this process can be quite granular, as facility managers (FMs) and administrators work to optimize floor plans and maximize different space types.